SimplyStaking/panic_cosmos/doc/INSTALL_REDIS.md

 # Redis Server

 Before installing Redis, we recommend that you read through the [security model of Redis](https://redis.io/topics/security), which is meant to be run within a strictly trusted environment.
-The below installation, and P.A.N.I.C. in general, takes this security model into account and includes the suggested security boosts.
+The below installation, and PANIC in general, takes this security model into account and includes the suggested security boosts.

 1. To install **Redis server** on your system:
     - On Linux, run: